What is a Medical Laboratory Scientist (Medical Technologist)?

 Program policies are available upon request by emailing Susanne Dannert, Director, School of Medical Laboratory Science at email@example.com

-St. Christopher's Hospital for Children does not discriminate on the basis of race, religion, color, gender, age, national origin, handicap, sexual preference, disability or Vietnam era veteran status or financial status, in admission or access to, or treatment or employment in, their programs, activities or facilities.
+St. Christopher's Hospital for Children does not discriminate on the basis of race, religion, color, gender, age, national origin, sexual preference, disability, Vietnam-era veteran status, or financial status, in admission or access to, or treatment or employment in, their programs, activities, or facilities.

 Graduates of our program are prepared for many varied and stimulating career opportunities.

 Graduates may:Practice as generalists, rotating through all sections of the laboratory; or they may specialize in one section, such as hematology, blood bank, microbiology, chemistry or immunology.